Macrometacorp/macrometa-connector-databricks/GETTING_STARTED_WITH_STREAM_DATA_CONNECTOR.md

-# Macrometa Spark Streaming Connector for Databricks
+# Macrometa Stream Databricks Connector

-The Macrometa Spark Streaming Connector allows you to integrate [Apache Spark](https://spark.apache.org/) with [Macrometa](https://www.macrometa.com/docs/streams/) streams, making it easy to process and analyze real-time data using Spark's powerful capabilities in a Databricks environment.
+The Macrometa Stream Databricks Connector allows you to integrate [Apache Spark](https://spark.apache.org/) with [Macrometa](https://www.macrometa.com/docs/streams/) streams, making it easy to process and analyze real-time data using Spark's powerful capabilities in a Databricks environment.

 ## Requirements